 "But I'm more of a hands-on person.
 I learn more in a classroom environment, under a structure and deadlines."
 Lucky for you, there are plenty of ways to do that.

 See if there are technology classes or crash courses at your local college.
 Webinars, online tutorials, and online classes are all available at the push of a button, and often for free.
 Massive Open Online Courses (MOOCs) like Coursera and EdX offer classes from accredited universities that can be taken at your leisure.
 And if your company is looking for some in-house training, many businesses are willing to do onsite training, bringing the classroom to you.

 Also Related: 10 Podcasts To Keep Your Tech And Industry Skills Sharp

 Sometimes the best way to get information is by being at the announcement itself.
-Many conferences announce what they are planning on highlighting and what you should look forward to in the coming years.
-Conferences allow you to connect with others in your profession and get some insight on the trends to come.
-Are crowds a bit intimidating to you?
-Then smaller gatherings like a meet-up offer the same benefits as the large conferences in a smaller and more intimate setting.
+Many networking events announce what they are planning on highlighting and what you should look forward to in the coming years.
+They allow you to connect with others in your profession and get some insight on the trends to come.
+Smaller gatherings like a meet-up offer the same benefits as the large conferences in a more intimate setting.
 Network with people inside and outside your industry.
 Learning how others work with new technology can be beneficial for you and may give you insight into a new product, service, or business you can implement in your own company.